Nkapj/CSS-final-project/README.md

 ## 📖 Description
-This project was created as a way to test our knowledge after learning CSS fundamentals.
+This project was created a the 4th week of my apprenticeshipwas, created as a way to test my knowledge after learning CSS fundamentals.
 It allowed me to practice and apply CSS concepts such as Flexbox, Grid, and responsive design.

 ---